tcpalmer/nina-scheduler/target-management/projects.md

 #### Dithering

 The Scheduler instruction can optionally schedule dithering for you.
-If the value is greater than zero, then it will execute a dither after that many exposures (assuming a guider is connected).
+If the dither setting is _N_, a dither will be added before the _N+1<sup>th</sup>_ occurrence of a filter.
+Examples:
+* Dither=1, LRGBLRGBLRGBLLL: LRGBdLRGBdLRGBdLdLdL
+* Dither=2, LRGBLRGBLRGBLLL: LRGBLRGBdLRGBLdLL
+* Dither=3, LRGBLRGBLRGBLLL: LRGBLRGBLRGBdLLL
+* Dither=1, LLRRGGBBLLL: LdLRdRGdGBdBLdLdL
+* Dither=2, LLRRGGBBLLL: LLRRGGBBdLLdL

 Dithering behavior is completely independent of the Filter Switch Frequency.

 Otherwise, you can set the value to 0.
 In this case, you can either use a Dither After Exposures trigger instruction in the Triggers section of the sequencer container, or skip dithering altogether.